fhildeb/lukso-node-guide/7-monitoring/05-prometheus.md

 cd
 ```

-We can then continue to download this version using the previous installed `wget` tool.
+We can then continue to download the current version of Prometheus using the previous installed `wget` tool.
 In this case, we're downloading the service directly from GitHub.
 Check the official [Prometheus Download Page](https://prometheus.io/download/) and look at the latest LTS version.
 Make sure to update your version if there is a newer release.

 ```sh
 wget https://github.com/prometheus/prometheus/releases/download/v2.37.8/prometheus-2.37.8.linux-amd64.tar.gz